 - Jekyll requires no server maintenance.

-- No risk of getting hacked (unless somebody guesses your GitHub password).
+- Low risk of getting hacked (unless somebody acquires your GitHub credentials).

 - Jekyll is fast.